- Our customers have been hired by: *Foot Note

 Best for: Everyone!
-We would recommend that you consider a reverse chronological CV format as your first choice, as it suits the majority of candidates.
+We would recommend a reverse chronological CV format as your first choice in most cases, as it suits the majority of candidates.

 CV Layout tips for specific situations

-- Entry level candidates: this format can work for you, as long as you make the most of any volunteer positions or internships you’ve had.
+- Entry level candidates: reverse chronological is a good CV format, as long as you make the most of any volunteer positions or internships you’ve had.
 We recommend beefing up your skills section, and also adding a little more length to your personal statement to give the hiring manager a better insight into who you are.

 - Career-changers: focus on tailoring the content of your CV so what you showcase is relevant to your new career path.
 Remove roles that don’t include transferable skills or experience.
-Use keywords from your new career field to help you new skills stand out, and explain why you’re the right person for the job in your personal statement and cover letter.
+Use keywords from your new career field to help your new skills stand out, and explain why you’re the right person for the job in your personal statement and cover letter.

 Skills-based CV format

 The skills-based CV, also known as a functional CV, highlights your skills and tells the potential employer what you can already do to perform your duties in a new role.
 This CV is less common in the UK than the reverse chronological CV.

 Key features of a skills-based CV

 The layout of skills-based CV is a bit different to the reverse chronological one.
-The top portion of this CV contains your name and contact details, underneath a personal summary, then your skills making up the section where work experience would typically sit.
+The top portion of this CV contains your name and contact details.
+Underneath you put a personal summary, and then your skills go to the section where work experience would typically sit.

-The format focuses on the skill groups and then 4-5 tasks you can perform within each of those skill groups.
+- The format focuses on key skill groups with tasks you can perform within each of those skill groups.

-For example, under ‘communication’, you could say that you excelled in answering the phone and taking messages, that you are trained in the use of Windows 365, and that you love meeting new people and building rapport.
+- For example, under ‘communication’, you could say that you excelled in answering the phone and taking messages, that you are trained in the use of Office 365, and that you love meeting new people and building rapport.